-The inner portion of the banana peel can be used to wipe dust off your indoor leaf plants.
+Use the inner portion of the banana peel to wipe dust off your indoor leaf plants.

 Did you know?
 According to a legend in the Antilles, getting married under a banana tree is a bad omen.
 It predicts that the woman will be a bad mother and that the husband won’t be happy.

 Growing a banana tree

 The banana tree can grow both in a pot indoors and in the ground outdoors.

 However, it fears winter cold.
 Bringing the pot indoors from October to May is best.
 If planted directly in the ground, protect it well.

 - Read also: how to grow a banana tree